zxshamson/re-entry-prediction/README.md

 # Introduction:
-This is the implementation in PyTorch for my ACL paper:
+This is the implementation in PyTorch for my ACL2019 paper:

 "Joint Effects of Context and User History for Predicting Online Conversation Re-entries"